Shiven-guru/Music_player_with_Emotions_recognition/README.md

   run this program it will detect faces from images and convert it into grayscale and make a new images in same folder.
 - Make 'Songs' folder make subfolders for emotions and put Songs,Like Happy songs in happy folder.
 - After that you have to create model, for that copy code from code.txt file and open CMD in your project folder and paste it & enter
-- It will take training aaround 20-25 minutes so keep patience.
+- It will take training around 20-25 minutes so keep patience.
 - After training it will create two files `retrained_graph.pb` & `retrained_labels.txt`
 - Now run `music_player_webcam.py` (give proper path of songs and Mediaplayer according to your location in code)
-- If you want to fetch video from your mobile cam than use `music_player_android.py`,but you have to install IPWebcam app in your system and replace your server URL with my URL
+- If you want to fetch video from your mobile cam then use `music_player_android.py`,but you have to install IPWebcam app in your system and replace your server URL with my URL
 - That's all